kpisacic/EkoKartaZg-home-assistant-custom-component/README.md

   - description: Name to be used for the entity ID, e.g. `sensor.<name>_temperature`.
   - required: false
   - type: string
-- station_name:
+- station_id:
-  - description: The station code of a specific weather station to use - see (#station_name)
+  - description: The station code of a specific weather station to use - see (#station_id)
-  - required: true
-  - type: string
-- forecast_region_name:
-  - description: The forecase region_name - see (#forecast_region_name)
-  - required: true
-  - type: string
-- forecast_text:
-  - description: The forecast text identifier - see ##forecast_text
-  - required: true
-  - type: string
-- forecast_station_name:
-  - description: The forecast station name - see ##forecast_station_name
   - required: true
   - type: string
 - monitored_conditions: